ViniBraga/back-end-take-home/SUBMISSION.md

 ### Executing

-The path to research for the shortest route is the following:
+The path to search for the shortest route is the following:

 `/ guestlogix / {IATA3_ORIGIN_AIRPORT} / {IATA3_DESTINATION_AIRPORT}`